 Over on Android both Google Maps and Google Assistant are pre-installed, meaning you can set up hands-free commands right away.
 Obviously Apple Maps isn’t available there, though again you do have the choice to skip the assistant and toggle voice commands with an on-screen button.

-Obviously tapping the screen everytime you want to tell Maps to do something isn’t the best scenario, because you’re supposed to be concentrating on the road.
+Tapping the screen every time you want to tell Maps to do something isn’t the best scenario, because you’re supposed to be concentrating on the road.
 It doesn’t matter which device you’re using.

 Google Maps vs. Apple Maps: Street view